-In past, I have covered Apache Airflow posts here.
+In the past, I have covered Apache Airflow posts here.
 In this post, I am discussing how to use the CCXT library to grab BTC/USD data from exchanges and create an ETL for data analysis and visualization.
 I am using the dockerized version of Airflow.
-It is easy to set up and using proper different images to run different components instead of a one-machine setup.
+It is easy to set up and use proper different images to run different components instead of a one-machine setup.
 The

 docker-compose.yml file is available here but I have made a few changes to install custom libraries.
 Therefore, it is advised you use the file I have provided in the Github repo.
 Before I continue, the demo of the work is given here: